Sigmmma/c20/src/content/h3/tags/style/readme.md

 | combat | 13 | Requires research

 # Broken

+Behaviors relating to the underlings in a squad when their leader is killed

 | Broken flags | Index | Description
 |-------|-------|---------
 | BROKEN | 14 | Requires research